 For long hauls across the country, some of these quick stops are the way to go.
 Just be sure to follow any posted signs as local restrictions may prohibit camping or overnight parking.

-Apps and Websites to Find Free Camping
+Apps and Websites to Find PLace You can Camp For Free

 Campendium also has many other helpful features.
 For example, you can see what amenities (if any) are offered, cell coverage, ratings from other campers, and more.